Your Home: A million pieces of joy (Home automation)

 Seeing the tablet on my wall as you enter my home, for me, is the equivalent to the Mercedes Benz emblem on many people’s cars.
 We spend money on so many different statement items, clothes, cars, phones, shoes or sunglasses, etc, because they make us feel great.
 My biggest investment is my home and I think my house is one of my biggest statement items, so the emblem that makes me feel proud and give me a sense of achievement is the tablet with the MyPlace app hanging on my wall saying, this is a smart home!

-In the same way that a Mercedes makes driving more comfortable, my smart home makes living more comfortable.
+In the same way that a Mercedes makes driving more comfortable, smart homes or home automation makes living more comfortable.
 It has helped eliminate minor irritations.
 Like lights being left on during the day, or getting into bed in winter and noticing the bathroom light is still on.

 Waking up in a freezing bedroom during winter?
 I scheduled MyPlace to switch the aircon on half an hour before I wake up so I can get dressed without catching a cold.
 Arrive home to a boiling hot house in the middle of summer?
 Switch the aircon on before I leave the office allows me to come home to a perfectly cooled home.
 Want to open the gate for somebody when you aren’t home?
 No problem!
 Dim the lights to watch a movie – don’t even get off the couch!
 Going out for the evening in a rush (always a rush it seems)?
 Leave the house and set it to “I’m out” setting – lights switch off, water feature off, aircon off, blinds go down, all with the touch of a button.